-Misalignment of the visual axes of the eyes; may be latent or manifest and, if manifest, it may be constant or intermittent.
+Strabismus is a condition where there is misalignment of the visual axes of the eyes; it may be latent or manifest and, if manifest, it may be constant or intermittent.

-Important cause for amblyopia (decreased vision in an anatomically normal eye caused by suppression) in children.
+It is an important cause of amblyopia (decreased vision in an anatomically normal eye caused by suppression) in children.

 Evaluation involves a detailed medical history, including a complete ocular history, followed by thorough neurological and ophthalmic examinations.